-Professor DeMatteo's research interests include psychopathy, forensic mental health assessment, drug policy, and offender diversion.
-His research has been funded by the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency, and American Psychology-Law Society.
+Professor DeMatteo's research interests include psychopathy, forensic mental health assessment, drug policy and offender diversion.
+His research has been funded by the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency and the American Psychology-Law Society.

 Professor DeMatteo received a B.A. with high honors in psychology from Rutgers University, an M.A. and Ph.D. in Clinical Psychology from MCP Hahnemann University, and a J.D., magna cum laude, from the Villanova University School of Law.
 He was also the executive editor of the Villanova Law Review and a member of the Order of the Coif.